-- 38.2.10 a copy of any information published under section 65M (replacement of Trust special administrator) of the 2006 Act. - 38.3 Any person who requests a copy of or extract from any of the above documents is to be provided with a copy. - 38.4 If the person requesting a copy or extract is not a member of the Trust, the Trust may impose a reasonable charge for doing so.
+- 38.3 Any person who requests a copy of or extract from any of the above documents is to be provided with a copy. - 38.4 If the person requesting a copy or extract is not a member of the Trust, the Trust may impose a reasonable charge for doing so.